 In experiments of aggressive affect, the original report suggested no adjustment was necessary for the best-practices subset.
 By contrast, our analyses suggested downward adjustments.
 Relative to the fixed-effects estimate, p-uniform suggested an adjustment of -.05 to r = .24, and p-curve suggested an adjustment of -.08 to r = .21.
 PEESE adjusted by -.15 to r = .14, and PET adjusted the effect into nonexistence (r = -.12).
-Exclusion of an outlier (Ballard & Wiest, 1996) reduced the naïve estimates (r = .27, fixed- and random-effects), the p-uniform estimate (r = .20), and the p-curve estimate (r = .19).
-This exclusion also increased the PET (r = -.01) and PEESE (r = .17) estimates.
+Exclusion of an outlier (Ballard & Wiest, 1996) reduced the naïve estimates (r = .27, fixed- and random-effects, I2 = 0.01, [0.00, 62.8]), the p-uniform estimate (r = .20), and the p-curve estimate (r = .19).
+This exclusion also increased the PET (r = -.01, I2 = 0.00, [NA, NA]) and PEESE (r = .17, I2 = 0.00, [NA, NA]) estimates.
+(These unusual confidence intervals on I2 indicate homogeneity of residuals after adjusting for small-study effects – more on this below.)
 Thus, exclusion of the outlier seems to have brought the adjustments into greater agreement.

 In experiments of aggressive behavior, the original report suggested an adjustment of -.03 to r = .18.
-By contrast, our analyses recommended harsh downward adjustments ranging from -.06–.19, reducing r to .15 (PEESE) or as little as .02 (p-uniform).
+By contrast, our analyses recommended larger downward adjustments ranging from -.06–.19, reducing r to .15 (PEESE) or as little as .02 (p-uniform).
+Methods were conflicted as to whether the estimate was statistically significant: PEESE and p-curve indicated statistical significance, whereas PET and p-uniform did not.
 Our analyses also contest Anderson et al.’s conclusion that studies in the best-practices subsample find larger effects than do the not-best-practices studies.
 PEESE, p-uniform, and p-curve suggested identical estimates for the full sample and the best-practices subsample, whereas PET suggested that the effect was larger in the full sample than in the best-practices subsample.

 In experiments of aggressive cognition, the original report suggested an adjustment of -.02 to r = .20.
 Our adjustments are divergent, perhaps due to the moderate heterogeneity among studies of this outcome.
 P-uniform suggested increasing the estimate by .02 to r = .24, p-curve suggested an adjustment of -.03 to r = .19, PEESE suggested adjusting by -.04 to r = .18, and PET suggested adjusting by -.12 to r = .10.